jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

 # Notifications
 **This tutorial guides us through the process of building a notification service to notify Recipients using the Streams Channels protocol and the Tangle.
-At the end of the tutorial we will have an Author, capable of announcing a Channel and sending notifications, and a Recipient, capable of subscribing to a Channel and receiving notifications.**
+At the end of the tutorial we will have an Author, capable of announcing a Channel and sending notifications, and a Recipient, capable of listening to a Channel and receiving notifications.**

 >This tutorial is based on the [original Channel tutorial](https://docs.iota.org/docs/channels/1.3/tutorials/build-a-messaging-app), but tailored to Streams 1.0 and IOTA 1.5 (Chrysalis) and providing a solution to some issues the community had using this tutorial.